milvus-io/milvus-docs/site/en/quick_start/get_started/create_drop_collection_python.md

 id: create_drop_collection_python.md
 ---

-# Create and Drop Collection
+# Create and Drop A Collection

 This article provides Python sample codes for creating or droping collections.